Mississippi Repair & Habitability Rights: Forcing a Landlord to Make Repairs

 Where do I sue a Mississippi landlord over repairs?

-Most renter money disputes go to your county's Justice Court, which handles small claims up to roughly $3,500.
-Larger claims may belong in County or Circuit Court.
-Bring your written notices, photos, receipts, and any code-enforcement records.
+Most renter money disputes go to your county's Justice Court, which handles claims up to $3,500 (Miss.
+Code Ann. § 9-11-9; a 2025 bill to raise the limit to $5,000 died in committee).
+Larger claims belong in County or Circuit Court.
+Bring your written notice, proof of delivery, photos, receipted bills, and any code-enforcement records.

-Can my Mississippi landlord shut off utilities or change the locks to force repairs or eviction?
+Can my Mississippi landlord shut off utilities or change the locks to force me out?

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.